alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-making-pictures-christian-cross.md

 lang: en
 locale: en
 note: true
-excerpt: "It is not permissible to take photos of non-Muslim rituals or circulate them among Muslims because they contain acts of disbelief in Allah and His Messenger and contradict Islam. "
+summary: "It is not permissible to take photos of non-Muslim rituals or circulate them among Muslims because they contain acts of disbelief in Allah and His Messenger and contradict Islam. "
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Aal Al-Shaykh